 The DSL logs behaviour and safeguarding issues related to online safety.
-An incident report log can be found in appendix 4.
+An incident report log can be found in appendix 5.

-This policy will be reviewed Annually by The Minster Junior School's computing leader.
+This policy will be reviewed every year by The Minster Junior Schools' computing leader.
 At every review, the policy will be shared with the governing board.
+The review (such as the one available here) will be supported by an annual risk assessment that considers and reflects the risks pupils face online.
+This is important because technology, and the risks and harms related to it, evolve and change rapidly.